yeswanthsaikumar/TypingHack/README.md

 This repository consits of a bot that types on an average of 190 wpm by opening a link https://www.ratatype.com/typing-test/test/

-->It requires manual login into the account of you to get the required certificate after completion of the script
+It requires manual login into the account of you to get the required certificate after completion of the script

 Requirements to work with the project :